rayahazi/SQL-B-2020/09-Lesson/Join/Class task.md

 12. Write a SQL statement to make a list for the salesmen who works either for one or more customer or not yet join under any of the customers who placed either one or more orders or no order to their supplier.

-13. Write a SQL statement to make a list for the salesmen who either work for one or more customers or yet to join any of the customer.
-The customer may have placed, either one or more orders on or above order amount 2000 and must have a grade, or he may not have placed any order to the associated supplier.

-14. Write a SQL statement to make a report with customer name, city, order no. order date, purchase amount for those customers from the existing list who placed one or more orders or which order(s) have been placed by the customer who is not on the list.

-15. Write a SQL statement to make a report with customer name, city, order no. order date, purchase amount for only those customers on the list who must have a grade and placed one or more orders or which order(s) have been placed by the customer who is neither in the list not have a grade.